Maths

 - To empower students to solve problems in more than one way by their ability to interleave topics and to treat the question “why?” as the most powerful tool to conceptually understanding a given branch of mathematics.
 This will challenge students continuously to become more confident, resilient and reflective learners

-- Promoting communication skills by integrating opportunities in lesson to reason and debate – a skill many students lack in an area where oracy on entry is below national average
+- To promote communication skills by integrating opportunities in lesson to reason and debate – a skill many students lack in an area where oracy on entry is below national average

 - Instil an ethos where students are encouraged to work independently and collaboratively to break down complex mathematical problems into small steps